-2021-22 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 31 83.9 35.5 3.2 Total Number of Students enrolled in Cesar Chavez Community Students who are eligible for free or reduced priced meals: or have Students who are learning to communicate effectively in Students whose well being is the responsibility of a court.
+2021-22 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 31 83.9 35.5 3.2 Total Number of Students enrolled in Cesar Chavez Community School.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.
+Students whose well being is the responsibility of a court.